mohammadikhan/fake-news-detector/README.md

 ## Installation
-- Follow the instruction below for installation:
+Follow the instructions below for installation:
+- To Run Application locally:

 ## Usage